terales/blackbird-docs/src/content/docs/apps/Utilities.mdx

 - **Remove entry from array** returns the array without the specified entry.
 - **Get first entry from array** returns the first element in the array.
 - **Get last entry from array** returns the last element in the array.
+- **Get entry by position** returns the element in the specified position within the array.
+Initial position is 1.

 ### Numbers